GavraMG/Data-Processing-Project/README.md

 ### 📊 Key Questions Explored
 1. The correlation between job vacancy numbers and employment levels.
-2. Evolution of job vacancies requiring less than 1 year of experience.
-3. Trends in job availability and wages in management occupations.
-4. Differences in job vacancies and wages between permanent and temporary positions.
+2. Differences in job vacancies and wages between permanent and temporary positions.

 <br/>

 ## 💻 Technologies Used
 - **Python:** For data manipulation and analysis.
-- **Various Data Visualization Libraries:** To create dynamic and insightful graphical representations of data.
+- **Various Data Visualization Libraries:** Libraries within python to create dynamic and insightful graphical representations of data.

 <br/>

 ## ✉️ Contributors

-Feel free to contact the contributors for any inquiries or contributions to the project!
+Feel free to contact mer for any inquiries or contributions to the project!

 - **[Markus Gavra](mailto:markusgavra@example.com)** - Project Manager and Data Analyst.